onionpancakes/chassis/README.md

 ## Compile Usage

 Chassis provides compiling macros `cc/compile` and `cc/compile*`.
-They take **one** argument, the root HTML tree, and they return compiled versions of the HTML tree.
+They take **one** argument (the root HTML tree) and return compiled versions of that tree.
 Use them to compile elements and pass their results to `c/html`.

 ```clojure
 (defn my-element []